Caitlin Haas, RN, BSN, MPH

 As the Director of the Safe Birthing Program at the International Women's Initiative, Caitlin developed maternal and neonatal health programs for Uganda and Somalia.
 In this role, she successfully created program and monitoring & evaluation activities within the Somali health system, which has been devastated by a complex and longstanding humanitarian crisis.
 Her pediatric nursing experience includes the Pediatric Oncology and Bone Marrow Transplant unit at the Johns Hopkins Children's Hospital and the Division of Pulmonary Medicine at the Children's Hospital of Philadelphia.
 Caitlin has published qualitative research in the International Journal of Nursing Studies on HIV/AIDS-related stigma in South Africa and has presented at the Association of Nurses in AIDS Care conference.

 Caitlin earned a Bachelors of Science from Georgetown University and a Masters in Public Health from the University of North Carolina at Chapel Hill, Gillings School of Global Public Health.
 Caitlin was named a 2019 Power Woman "Women on the Move" by Main Line Today Magazine.
 She is a fierce advocate for the global advancement of maternal and child health and the protection of women's human rights.
-She is a mother to three young daughters and lives in the Philadelphia area.
+She is a mother to four young daughters and lives in the Philadelphia area.

 Robert Haas is a Senior Vice President at FS Investments, an alternative investment firm based in Philadelphia, PA, where he serves as an investment committee member and fund manager.
 At FS, Mr. Haas has been part of a team that has grown assets under management from approximately $500 million to over $24 billion over the past eight years.